jeremyckahn/shifty/README.md

 This starts a tween.
 You can use either format, but the second, longer format give you more hooks and controls.
 The method returns an object that you can use to control a tween, as described in the next section.

+This method returns an object that you can use to interact with the tween, as outlined below.

+__Important!__  The object that is passed as the `from` parameter, regardless of which syntax you use to invoke `tweeny.tween`, is modified.

 ##Controlling a tween##

 Continuing from above...